8 Pairs of Ballet Flats with Arch Support That Are Comfy and Stylish

 Aldo

-“This Aldo ballet flat is my go-to for spring outfits,” says Dickey.
+“This Aldo ballet flat is my go-to for spring outfits,” says former PureWow Senior Editor Dana Dickey.
 “The two-tone style is so versatile, and the heavy foam padded insole is really comfy.”
 What’s more, it’s incredibly chic (very reminiscent of Chanel).
-From the classic ballerina style to the quilted material and gold hardware embellishments, we’re obsessed with how luxe these look, and—get this—the refined shoes are only $60.
+From the classic ballerina style to the quilted material and gold hardware embellishments, Dickey and I are both obsessed with how luxe these look, and—get this—the refined shoes are under $100.
 Thanks to the dual-density foam and padded insoles, these flats boast a pillowy walk in every step.
-“They’re my go-to travel shoe because they work with dresses, shorts, jeans, everything…and I can have a full day of sightseeing without an ache.
+“They’re my go-to travel shoes because they work with dresses, shorts, jeans, everything…and I can have a full day of sightseeing without an ache.
 Also, the medium-deep rounded toe box design is roomy enough so that my foot has a little room to swell without chafing after a long day of walking,” Dickey adds.

 Fast Facts